stepanenko3/nova-logs-tool/README.md

 A Laravel Nova tool to manage and keep track of each one of your logs files.

-> ЭThat repository is an extended version of [KABBOUCHI/nova-logs-tool](https://github.com/KABBOUCHI/nova-logs-tool)
+> That repository is an extended version of [KABBOUCHI/nova-logs-tool](https://github.com/KABBOUCHI/nova-logs-tool)

 ## Features